tedee-com/tedee-api-doc/docs/source/authentication.rst

 ROPC Flow
 ----------------------------------------------------

-We recommend this approach in any kind of automations.
+This flow should be used when interaction with the user is not possible.
 To receive the JWT without user interaction, you must send following POST request.

 .. code-block:: sh